kiwiaddo/crossways-documents/content/docs/transistion-to-school-policy.md

 categories = ["Learning and Teaching"]
 +++
 **Rationale: (why do we need this policy?)**
-Transition to the Crossway learning community, and to school, are times of change for children and their whānau (family).
+Transition to the Crossway learning community, and to school, are times of change for children and their whānau.
 Change can be both challenging and exciting; it is a time of adjustment to new relationships, environments and routines.
 As they navigate new pathways, it is our shared responsibility to manaaki (support) each child towards an ongoing sense of belonging.
 Providing consistency of relationship, environment, and culture can strengthen the child’s pathway towards positive learning outcomes for the present and into the future.

 **Objectives:** (What do we hope to achieve?)